Sources: Raiders to hire McDaniels as new coach

-The Las Vegas Raiders are expected to hire Josh McDaniels as their new head coach and Dave Ziegler as their new general manager, sources told ESPN's Adam Schefter.
+The Las Vegas Raiders have hired former New England Patriots director of player personnel Dave Ziegler as general manager on Sunday and are expected to hire Patriots offensive coordinator Josh McDaniels as their new head coach, sources told ESPN's Adam Schefter, in a package deal.

 The Raiders and McDaniels are still finalizing a contract, the sources said.

-The 44-year-old Ziegler, the New England Patriots' director of player personnel, would replace Mike Mayock, who was fired earlier this month.
-He interviewed with the Raiders earlier this month.
+The 44-year-old Ziegler, the Patriots' director of player personnel, replaces Mike Mayock, who was fired earlier this month.
+He interviewed with the Raiders earlier in January.

-McDaniels, who also was the head coach of the Denver Broncos for two seasons (2009-10), interviewed for the Raiders' head coaching job on Saturday.
+McDaniels, who was the head coach of the Denver Broncos for two seasons (2009-10), interviewed for the Raiders' head-coaching job Saturday.

+Bisaccia was saluted on social media Sunday by both quarterback Derek Carr and defensive end Maxx Crosby.
+Carr tweeted that Bisaccia was a "phenomenal coach and even better leader," while Crosby tweeted that he "can't tell you how much this man has impacted not only myself but everyone in this building."

+He means so much to us as a team.
+I love this man so much and he lead us to 10 wins and a playoff birth.
+Phenomenal coach and even better leader!
+Will always be a special relationship for me!
+Thank you Coach! https://t.co/ZwZ0ujwBfH— Derek Carr (@derekcarrqb) January 30, 2022

 McDaniels, 45, was 11-17 in his two seasons with the Broncos.
 He was fired after Week 13 in 2010 after the Broncos started 3-9.
-McDaniels started his career 6-0 before going 5-17 over his final 22 games.
+McDaniels started his Broncos tenure 6-0 before going 5-17 over his final 22 games.

-He accepted the Indianapolis Colts' head coaching job in 2018 but then decided not to take the job.
+He accepted the Indianapolis Colts' head-coaching job in 2018 but then decided not to take it.
 The Colts had announced the hire, but McDaniels never came to town and the Colts said they were "surprised and disappointed" by the decision.
 Frank Reich was later hired to fill that vacancy.

-McDaniels had been the longest-tenured offensive coordinator with the same team in the NFL, a position he'd held in New England since 2012.
+McDaniels had been the longest-tenured offensive coordinator with the same team in the NFL.
+He'd held the position in New England since 2012.

-Of his 21 NFL seasons, 18 have come in New England, which includes his initial stint from 2001-2008.
-Besides his time as the Broncos' head coach, McDaniels has also served as the St. Louis Rams offensive coordinator in 2011.
+Of his 21 NFL seasons, 18 have come in New England, which includes his initial stint from 2001 to 2008.
+McDaniels also served as the St. Louis Rams' offensive coordinator in 2011.

 Patriots head coach Bill Belichick recently paid McDaniels a notable compliment, comparing him to longtime friend and current University of Alabama coach Nick Saban in terms of his understanding of the responsibilities of every player on the field.